uber-archive/makisu/bin/makisu/README.md

       --push stringArray                Registry to push image to --registry-config string          Set build-time variables
-      --dest string                     Destination of the image tar --build-arg stringArray           Argument to the dockerfile as per the spec of ARG --modifyfs                        Allow makisu to modify files outside of its internal storage dir --commit string                   Set to explicit to only commit at steps with '#!COMMIT' annotations; Set to implicit to commit at every ADD/COPY/RUN step (default "implicit")
+      --dest string                     Destination of the image tar --build-arg stringArray           Argument to the dockerfile as per the spec of ARG.
+Format is "--build-arg <arg>=<value>"
+      --modifyfs                        Allow makisu to modify files outside of its internal storage dir --commit string                   Set to explicit to only commit at steps with '#!COMMIT' annotations; Set to implicit to commit at every ADD/COPY/RUN step (default "implicit")
       --blacklist stringArray           Makisu will ignore all changes to these locations in the resulting docker images